PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Method

 \section{Method}

 We assume the 3D scene is given as a renderable representation (e.g., a triangle mesh or 3D Gaussian Splatting~\cite{kerbl20233dgs}).
-Given a 3D scene and a text query, our goal is to predict a 3D bounding box of the referred object.
-We use panoramic renderings of the 3D scene as an intermediate representation between 2D and 3D.
-As illustrated in Fig.~\ref{fig:pipeline}, our framework consists of three stages.
-First, we select a small number of informative viewpoints via structure-aware camera placement (Sec.~\ref{sec:scp}), and render multi-modalities for VLM stage (Sec.~\ref{sec:mmpr}).
-Second, we feed each rendering into an trainable VLM equipped with our multi-modal feature adapter to produce 2D bounding box predictions (Sec.~\ref{sec:3dca}).
-Finally, we lift per-view 2D predictions to 3D using visibility-aware multi-view fusion to obtain a 3D bounding box (Sec.~\ref{sec:va3a}).
-We apply Earth Mover's Distance (EMD) loss along with traditional cross-entropy for numerical distance-aware supervision (Sec.~\ref{sec:trobj}).
+Given such a representation and a text query, our goal is to predict a 3D bounding box of the referred object.
+Our key idea is to use panoramic renderings as an intermediate representation that bridges 2D vision-language understanding and 3D spatial reasoning.

+As illustrated in \cref{fig:pipeline}, we first select a compact set of informative viewpoints (\cref{sec:scp}) and render multi-modal panoramas---RGB, geometric, and semantic feature maps---at each location (\cref{sec:mmpr}).
+These are fed into a VLM augmented with lightweight adapters that inject geometric and semantic cues (\cref{sec:3dca}), producing per-view 2D bounding box predictions.
+The predictions are then lifted and fused into a 3D bounding box via visibility-aware 3D aggregation (\cref{sec:va3a}).
+We train the model with cross-entropy combined with an Earth Mover's Distance loss for distance-aware supervision (\cref{sec:trobj}).

-\subsection{Structure-aware Camera Placement}
+\subsection{Structure-Aware Camera Placement}

 Panoramic cameras capture an omnidirectional view of the scene, bypassing the need to predict a specific viewing orientation, so we only select \emph{locations}.
-We start by estimating the floor via RANSAC~\cite{fischler1981ransac} and set the height $z$ to the average height of the raw cameras used during scene reconstruction.
-We then place a regular grid $\mathcal{G}{=}\{p_i\}$ with $h{=}10\,\mathrm{cm}$ spacing across the scene's 2D floor footprint, and treat each grid point $p_i$ as a candidate camera location.
+We start by estimating the floor via RANSAC~\cite{fischler1981ransac} and place a regular grid $\mathcal{G}{=}\{p_i\}$ with $h{=}10\,\mathrm{cm}$ spacing across the scene's 2D floor footprint.
+Each grid point $p_i$ serves as a candidate panoramic camera location, with its height set to the average height of the raw cameras used during scene reconstruction.